 See that gorgeous milky water?
 Pretty huh?

 The above photos were taken just after sunset with no editing applied.
 The clouds don’t have a lot of movement, but there wasn’t a lot of wind, so they just weren’t moving very fast.
 The water, however, shows the long exposure photography effect beautifully.
 Unfortunately it also show EVERY little dust spot on my sensor, but that’s my own fault for not cleaning it enough.

 I also assumed that the exposure compensation would take some time, but if you have a solid understanding of the principles and practical use of exposure, it’s not a problem.
 The only real issue I have had so far is that it’s just one more surface that I need to keep my greasy mitts off.
 Handling the filter regularly means there is a high chance of having to clean finger prints and smudges off.

-I did manage to get away last weekend to Lake Rotoiti, Rotorua and used the Big Stopper for awhile before a huge storm rolled in and smashed the country.
-Here are a few shots from where we stayed at the Amora Lake Resort in Okawa Bay.
+I did manage to get away last weekend to Lake Rotoiti, Rotorua and used the Big Stopper for a while before a huge storm rolled in and smashed the country.
+Here are a few shots from where I stayed at the Amora Lake Resort in Okawa Bay.